mit-orcd/orcd-docs-edit/docs/software/python.md

 To create a new environment, first load the `miniforge` module using the `module load` command.
 See the page on [Modules](modules.md) for more information on how to load modules.

 !!!
-Note
+Warning "Avoid installing your own conda"
-    We discourage installing miniconda or miniforge in your home directory.
+    We discourage installing miniconda, miniforge, or anaconda in your home directory.
 Engaging keeps up to date miniforge modules so installing your own is not necessary and will take up space in your home directory and potentially slow down your applications.

 To create an environment you can use the `mamba create` or `conda create` command after loading the `miniforge` module: